-To examine this issue more systematically, we ran regressions for both the equity portion and the non-equity portion of the compensation, using the fixed-effect regression specified in equation (1).
-The coefficients of the yearly dummy variables in these regressions capture the changes in compensation over time in isolation from changes in firm attributes.
+To examine this issue more systematically, we ran regressions for both the equity portion and the non-equity portion of the compensation, using the fixed-effect regression specified in equation (1) and controlling for size and performance.
+The coefficient of the yearly dummy variables in these regressions can identify the changes over time in isolation from changes in firm attributes.

-The results of the equity-based compensation, shown in Table 5, suggest that, controlling for changes in firm size and performance, and using firm fixed effects (i.e. looking at the same firms), equity-based compensation increased during the period under consideration.
+The results of the equity-based compensation, shown in Table 5 below, suggest that, controlling for changes in firm size and performance and using firm fixed effects (i.e., looking at the same firms), equity-based compensation increased during the period under consideration.
 With respect to both top-five compensation and CEO compensation, the coefficients of the yearly dummy variables in the equity-based compensation increase monotonically from 1993 to 2001 and then decrease but remain much higher than in the beginning of the period.
 The 2003 coefficients indicate that, controlling for changes in firm size and performance, log of equity-based compensation increased by 1.347 for the CEO and by 1.468 for the top-five executives.